Guaymas: History

 The port became a municipality in 1825.
 During the Mexican–American War, American warships such as the Portsmouth, the Congress, the Dale and the Argos anchored near Isla Pájaros and Isla Almagre Grande.
 The ships fired on and captured the town, keeping it in U.S. hands from 1847 to 1848.

 In the mid-19th century, Guaymas was the target of several filibusters, or unauthorized military expeditions from foreign nations, designed to foment rebellion.
 One was by the crew of the English sailing vessel Challenge and the French ship La Belle, commanded by Count Gastón Raousett-Boulbón, who intended to control all of Sonora.
 The French attacked the city on 13 July 1854, but the port was successfully defended by José María Yáñez.
 A firing squad executed the count soon afterwards.
 The national government elevated the town to city status as a reward for this action in 1859.
 In 1935 Guaymas received the title of "heroic city" for the same action.
 The municipality's formal name of Guaymas de Zaragoza was authorized in 1862.
 In 1865, French ships arrived to attack Republican forces, which were forced to retreat.
 The French occupied the city until 1866.

 By 1890, the city had 10,000 residents and was somewhat prosperous.
 The carnival tradition it established then continues to this day.

 On October 4–5, 1911, Guaymas was struck by a major hurricane and accompanying storm surge which killed some 500 people in the city and environs.

 During the Mexican Revolution, the first aerial bombardment of a naval target occurred just off the coast of Guaymas.
 In 1913, five military ships belonging to Federal forces appeared in the bay, and General Álvaro Obregón of the rebel army ordered the bombing of these ships using the aircraft Sonora.

 Modern port facilities were built in 1925 for the Mexican navy.
 In 1942 a commercial pier and warehouse were built at La Ardilla.
-Guaymas' importance as a port grew in the 1950s, and in 1961, a pier for the national oil company PEMEX was built.
+Guaymas's importance as a port grew in the 1950s, and in 1961, a pier for the national oil company PEMEX was built.
 A naval ship repair station, called the Varadero Nacional, and silos for the export of grain, called the Almacenes Nacional de Depósito, were built in 1964.

 Ferry connection with the city of Santa Rosalía, Baja California Sur was established in 1972.
 In the 1980s, private construction projects further enlarged the port, including facilities built by the Compañía Mexicana de Cobre, Cementos Tolteca and Compañía Mexicana de Ácido Sulfúrico.
 Due to changes in Mexican maritime law, a private company under contract to the government, Administración Portuaria Integral de Guaymas, took over port operations in 1995.

+Geography

+The municipality is located on the Gulf of California and the western edge of the Sonoran Desert and has a hot, dry climate and 117 km of beaches.